Seraaron/agora/srd/lists/jobs/Rider.md

 Riding animals of all sizes, primarily for the purpose of long-distance transport or leisure.
 Includes maintenance of all associated equipment and provisions.
 Also includes operating personal vehicles such as bikes, sleds, or scooters, if that's appropriate for your setting.

-Must be used to reposition in [[Martial Combat|combat]] while riding, and may be used to determine your poise in that case too  (in combination with your mount's barding).
+Must be used to reposition in [[Martial Conflict|combat]] while riding, and may be used to determine your poise in that case too  (in combination with your mount's barding).

 If racing or jockeying then use [[Swiftness]] instead.